Horror Vacui

 © Apple, Fair Use

-Designers have a strong ally in the form of the Gestalt principles.
-The law of proximity, for example, is a powerful one to leverage to simplify a web page and establish hierarchy.
+Designers have an exceptionally strong ally in the form of the Gestalt principles.
+The law of proximity—for example—is a powerful one to work with, and it can help simplify a web page and establish hierarchy.

 Show Hide video transcript